CrowdStrike/falcon-cloudformation/falcon-sensor/README.md

 - AWS CLI is configured with the appropriate permissions
 - Git installed for accessing templates
 - You have access to the CrowdStrike Falcon container registry
-- You have an existing ECS EC2 cluster or you have the ability to create one
+- You have an existing ECS EC2 cluster, or you have the ability to create one
 - For all Falcon sensor for Linux requirements, see [Falcon Sensor for Linux System Requirements](https://falcon.crowdstrike.com/documentation/page/edd7717e/falcon-sensor-for-linux-system-requirements)

 ### Required IAM Permissions